ana-nova/rick-and-morty-app/README.md

-# Recap Project 3: Rick and Morty App
+# Recap Project: Rick and Morty App

 We built a single-page app to browse all characters from the TV show _Rick and Morty_.
 You can search for your favorite characters, paginate through the entire roster and even check out their status, species, and origins.